AlfariziDwiPrasetyo/AlfariziDwiPrasetyo/README.md

 - ❓ You can Email Me Through [Here](yoerdanatan@gmail.com)

-- ⚡ Fun fact: I'm Red Hair and  Mommy Supremacy
+- ⚡ Fun fact: I believe in Red Hair and  Mommy Supremacy

 <br/>